nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 Error response from the Management API can include additional warnings that you can ignore if seen necessary.
 The warnings can be ignored by your decision, by executing the same operation with `ignore_warnings` boolean parameter set to `true`. *Always consider the warning before making the decision to ignore it.*

 An example case:
-1. Client executes a REST request, without `ignore_warnings` parameter, to backend
+1. Client executes a REST request, without `ignore_warnings` parameter, to backend.
 2. Backend notices warnings and responds with error message that contains the warnings.
-Nothing is updated at this point
+Nothing is updated at this point.
 3. Client determines if warnings can be ignored.
-If the request was sent via the admin UI, a popup with `CONTINUE` button is shown
 4. If the warnings can be ignored, client resends the REST request, but with `ignore_warnings` parameter set to `true`.
-If the request was sent via the admin UI and a warning popup with the `CONTINUE` button is shown, clicking the button will ignore warnings and proceed to executing the operation
-5. Backend ignores the warnings and executes the operation
+5. Backend ignores the warnings and executes the operation.

 Error response with warnings always contains the error code `warnings_detected`.